hacsoc/expr/README.md

     (+ 1 2)
     3

-To make it availabl for this session run
+To make it available for this session run

     $ export PATH=$(pwd)/build/install/expr/bin:$PATH